EvilBengt/ArduinoAlarmClock/Planning.md

 DAY is not validated and does not affect nor is affected by other fields.

+**Note:** Neither of the fields hh:mm, DD/MM, YYYY and DAY are nullable and will, at initial startup, be initialized from the RTC module (Real Time Clock).

 --------------------------------------------------------------------------------

 /Home/ALARMS
 --------------------------

 Master switch for alarms on/off.
-Does not impact individual alarms' set ACTIVE-status.
+Does not impact individual alarms' ACTIVE-status.
 If off, no alarms will be checked or triggered.

 **Exception:** Any active quick-alarm is not affected and will still be checked.